 What next – from awareness to action!

 See which of the answers in red you can change to green through either a change to energy efficient behaviour or by investing in energy efficient appliances / technology.
 Start with the low hanging fruit of energy efficient behaviour.
 The cumulative savings of seemingly small actions such as only boiling what you need for tea, short showers, switching off lights, unplugging/ switching off rather than leaving appliances on standby, etc all adds up.
-Try if and enjoy an easily earned surprise.
-Appliance replacement needs money up front but it does result in a return on the investment through money not spent on electricity.
-Price alternatives and do the math on kWhs saved.
+Try it and enjoy an easily earned surprise.
+Appliance replacement needs money up front.
+With the high cost of electricity and water the low operating costs of an AAA rated water and energy efficient appliance compensates for the once off expense of the appliance.
+Price the alternatives and do the math on kWhs and kls saved.
 Low energy lighting, a geyser timer, a wonderbag, a pressure cooker etc offers a return on investment in months, a pool cover a gives a return in a few years and a solar geyser pays for itself in 5 – 7 years.
 For accredited companies that install solar geysers or heat pumps in Cape Town go to: http://savingelectricity.org.za/pages/water_heaters.php

 Efficiency is not about sacrificing fun or comfort.
 It is about inspiring new technologies and ways of living in tune with Nature and which save you money in the long run.
 Nature knows no waste and successful species are the ones that understand energy and resource efficiency.
 For our long term well being on this life giving planet we need to adopt these practices as well.